promet/PRAugmentedReality/README.md

-PRAugmentedReality - Augmented Reality Framework for iOS
+PRAugmentedReality
 ==================

-PRAugmentedReality is an easy to use iOS Augmented Reality Library - Well optimized for all devices, even the older iPhones.
+Augmented Reality Framework for iOS - Well optimized for all devices, even the older iPhones.

 ==================